RogerE/add-to-homescreen-rails/README.md

+*IMPORTANT:* If you are upgrading please note that there are major changes to the way version 3 works.
+Make sure you read the updated documentation and also update your rails require statement as shown below.

 # 'Add to Home screen' for Rails

 This gem vendors the 'Add to Home screen' assets for Rails 3.1 and greater.